04.18.13

 16 bits of palette works fine if you have fewer than 64K jurisdictions on a tile (which the 2000 US Census Tract count just barely slid under), but not if you have more than 64K jurisdictions.
 (At least not with the gd libraries, which don’t reuse a colour palette entry if that colour gets completely overwritten in the image.)

-(I had to modify GD anyway due to a bug I fixed in GD which didn’t get incorporated into the GD release for a very long time.)
+(I had to modify GD anyway due to a bug I fixed in GD which didn’t get incorporated into the GD release for a very long time.
+My patch finally got rolled in, so you don’t need to do that yourself.)

 My framework now checks to see how many jurisdiction are in the area of interest; if there are more than 64K, it creates a true-colour image, otherwise a paletted image.
 If the skeleton is true-colour, it walks pixels, otherwise it walks the palette.